brannerchinese/dihtuei_jongshin_juacheu/README.md

  1. **Credentials and configuration**.
 Using `credentials.sample` and `config.sample` as models, populate `credentials.secret` and `config.secret`.
 These files are excluded from the repository via `.gitignore`, to keep private information private.
 Be sure to include a value for the "companies" key that shows the endpoint where RC companies are listed.
 If you're not sure what the endpoint is, visit the RC companies page manually — it's the last element of the path there.
 Let me know, please, if these directions have confused you.

  1. **Running**.
 Run from the command line.
 This program runs in Python 3 and there is a `requirements` file for it.
-To set up Python:
+To set up Python 3, assuming you have it installed:

     ```bash
     pyvenv v_env3